Manila Clasico

 Manila Clasico is a Philippine Basketball Association (PBA) rivalry between the Barangay Ginebra San Miguel and Magnolia Chicken Timplados Hotshots, two of the most successful and most popular teams in the league.
 It is also a rivalry between two San Miguel Corporation teams (also known as sister teams).
 The former represents the Ginebra San Miguel franchise while the latter carries the San Miguel Pure Foods franchise.

+Matchups between the two teams, whether in the elimination round or in the playoffs, have regularly drawn huge crowds to the venues, high television ratings, and social media engagement.

 Overview

 The two teams have won a total of 29 championships: the Ginebra franchise have 15, and the Purefoods franchise have 14.
 However, as of the end of the 2022–23 PBA season, the Ginebra and Purefoods franchises have only met in the finals twice in the 32 seasons they have been together in the league.
 Head-to-head, they have an even PBA finals record, 1–1.